Premises Liability Lawyer in Charleston, WV

 When you slip on just-waxed flooring in a hotel lobby or are robbed in a dim parking lot, you may think that these things happen at random and that no one is to blame for it.
 However, further investigation may reveal that there is, in fact, someone who can be held responsible for paying your medical bills and other damages after injury: the property owner.

 Client-Focused Service for the Injured in West Virginia

 For over 20 years, the passionate lawyers at Warner Law Offices, PLLC have protected the rights of those injured by the negligence of others, including building and property owners.
 Our West Virginia premises liability lawyers are available to meet with you personally and determine whether dangerous conditions that the owner should’ve known about caused your injuries and pain.
-With our fast response times and personalized legal services, we’re committed to bringing convenience to you during an inconvenient time in your life.
+With our fast response times and personalized legal services, our Charleston, WV attorneys are committed to bringing convenience to you during an inconvenient time in your life.

 What is Premises Liability?

 In personal injury law, victims can file what is known as a premises liability claim when their injuries resulted from a defective or unsafe condition on someone’s property.
 Whether the injury occurred in a building or outside, the owner of that property is responsible for keeping their premises safe and fixing any flaws in a timely manner.
 When they violate this responsibility, they can be held liable for their negligence.